hemantwasthere/genesisgalleria/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Description of the project:
+Our innovative platform leverages the power of Next.js and Tailwind CSS to offer a seamless user experience for generating and minting custom NFTs.
+Utilizing OpenAI's latest model, users can input their unique prompts to create high-quality, precise images.
+These images can then be minted as NFTs with ease, thanks to our integration with Starknet L2 and Dynamic for wallet connectivity.
+By paying a nominal fee of 4 STRK per NFT, users can secure their custom digital assets on the blockchain, ensuring ownership and provenance.
+Our system ensures a smooth and efficient process, allowing users to engage with cutting-edge AI technology and blockchain in one unified platform.